genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 tags: [ "network", "vpn", "wireguard", "freebsd" ]
 toc: true
 ---
 [WireGuard](https://www.wireguard.com) is a new VPN application which focuses on simplicity thus security and speed.
-Although it was initially developed as a Linux kernel feature, now it has a userspace implementation in Go and binary packages are available for FreeBSD's pkgng.
+Although it was initially developed as a Linux kernel feature, now it has a userspace implementation in Go and binary packages are available for FreeBSD.

 I used this weekend to have a quick look at it on FreeBSD 12.0.
 This time I focused on site-to-site VPN setup.
-Maybe I will try remote-access VPN with something like Android app.
+Maybe I will try remote-access VPN configuration in the near future.

 ## Prerequisite
 * FreeBSD 12.0/amd64